 Pulteney Bridge was completed in 1774 by the Pulteney family who wanted access to the land they owned on the other side of the river.
-It’s one of only four bridges in the world with shops on both sides and length of the bridge.
-The best views of the bridge are from the Grand Parade and Parade Gardens just to the south of the bridge.
+It’s one of only four bridges in the world featuring shops along the length of the bridge as well on both sides.
+The bridge is 148 ft long and 58 ft wide.

 6. River Avon

-Walk along the river on the south side – nearest the main city centre – at the Parade Gardens.
-You can also cross over to the other side via Pulteney Bridge.
-Once you cross the bridge, look for the Riverside Walk sign to steps down to access the riverfront.
+You can also access the River by crossing Pulteney Bridge.
+Look for the Riverside Walk sign next to the Map shop to the steps leading down to the riverfront.
 You’ll also find the Bath Rugby Club field here and several pubs and bars.

 7. Jane Austen Centre

-This small museum is devoted to the life of Jane Austen and if you’re an avid reader, you’ll enjoy visiting.
-Tucked away on a side street the centre is a 10 minute walk from the Roman Baths at 40 Gay St..
-It’s easy to spot the statue of Jane outside and perhaps a gentlemen in character as well!
+A small museum dedicated to the life of Jane Austen, the centre is a must stop if you’re an avid reader.
+Tucked away on a side street at 40 Gay St., the centre is a 10 minute walk from the Roman Baths.
+You’ll be sure to spot the statue of Jane outside and perhaps a gentlemen in character as well!

-You may wonder if you’ll learn all about Jane’s life, but she remains as enigmatic as ever despite our best efforts to know her as well as we know her characters!
+Although the centre does an excellent job of giving us a peek into Jane’s life, I find she remains as enigmatic as ever despite our best efforts to know her as well as we know her characters!

 8. Bath Open Top Bus

-Hop on hop off bus tour of Bath has two separate routes that give you a quick overview of the city and it’s main attractions.
-Pick up the bus where you at the Grand Parade overlook to Pulteney Bridge.
+The Hop on Hop off bus tour of Bath has two separate routes to give you a quick overview of the city and it’s main attractions.
+Pick up the bus at the Grand Parade overlook to Pulteney Bridge opposite the Empire Hotel.

-Here’s my complete guide to shopping in Bath
+Of course Shopping is always a must when visiting Bath.
+Here’s my guide to shopping in Bath

 Staying overnight or have a long weekend to spend with the girls?
 You’ll have more time for experiences like a spa day, cruise or mooch through the shops!
 Here’s a few additional stops you can add on your “what to do in Bath” list.

 The Assembly Rooms were designed by John Wood in the late 18th century as an elegant venue for dancing and socializing.
-These public rooms now serve as function rooms and a reminder of how dedicated Regency society was to having fun.
-Run by the National Trust, you’ll also find a gift shop and cafe.
+Now function rooms they serve as a reminder of how dedicated Regency society was to having fun!
+Run by the National Trust, you’ll also find a gift shop and cafe here.
 Free.

 The Fashion Museum is in the floor below and a separate museum devoted to historical and contemporary fashion from the 1600s to today.
 Channel your inner fashion designer and dress up in replicas of period fashion!
 Open to any age.
-Buy online to save 10%.
-Single entry starts at £8.55 ($12.)
+Buy tickets online.

 2. Thermae Bath Spa

 Tapping into the same natural hot springs the Romans discovered, the Thermae Bath Spa is a public spa and bath facility just minutes from the Roman Baths.
-With two hours to spare, you and your friends can have a soak in the outdoor rooftop pool and take advantage of the Wellness Suite!
+If you have two hours to spare, have a soak in the outdoor rooftop pool and take advantage of the Wellness Suite!
 Unless you’re reserving a treatment, tickets to the open spa can’t be reserved in advance.
 My recommendation is pick a weekday to avoid long wait times.